solidrock-technology/docs/docs/guide/events.md

 ### Terms & Conditions

 If your event has Terms & Conditions that everyone making a booking must agree to please select them from this dropdown.
-[Terms & Conditions](https://events.solidrock.io/admin/terms-conditions) can be shared across multiple events so they are created/uploaded [here](https://events.solidrock.io/admin/terms-conditions) ahead of selecting them for the event.
+[Terms & Conditions](https://events.solidrock.io/admin/terms-conditions) can be shared across multiple events, so they are created/uploaded [here](https://events.solidrock.io/admin/terms-conditions) ahead of selecting them for the event.

 ### Unassigned Tickets Allowed?